 Where to Start?

-After you’ve considered the professional design service that fits best with your existing business and made the decision to expand, how do you actually get started?
-For many people, taking a course in the new service area is the most logical first step.
+After you’ve considered the professional design service that fits best with your existing business, how do you actually get started on expansion?
+For many people, taking an online course in the new service area is the most logical first step.
 Even for experienced design professionals, new services mean new skill sets, and formal education combined with lots of practice is often the best way to learn.
-Online courses for professional organizing or home staging will let you learn everything you need about your new area while fitting around your current schedule.
+Online courses for will let you learn everything you need about your new area while fitting around your current work schedule.

 You can start incorporating your new service into future marketing plans and business development, but make sure you don’t start actively promoting your latest venture until you’re ready to actually offer it with skill and professionalism.